 In our World of Color Viewing Guide, we discuss why this ‘front of house’ spot is so important, but if you really don’t want to get wet, consider watching the first World of Color instead.
 By watching the first World of Color, you can get in line for Radiator Springs Racers right before park closing, which you cannot do if you watch the second World of Color.
 It’s a difficult trade-off, but we normally go for the ‘front of house’ World of Color view.
 It really does make the show!

-Note: World of Color is unlikely to be shown again before November 2018 due to structural damage of the show’s technical elements (the underwater platform).
-A return date is TBD, but don’t count on anything if you’re visiting in Summer or Fall 2018.
+Note: World of Color is unlikely to be shown again until mid-2019 due to structural damage of the show’s technical elements (the underwater platform).
+A return date is TBD, but don’t count on anything if you’re visiting in early 2019.

 Park Closing Tranquility – Depending upon the showing of World of Color you see, you may be politely directed towards the exit after it.
 If not, wander over to Cars Land for some late night photos and to enjoy the great background music on your way out.
 Same goes for Buena Vista Street, which is also quite pleasant at night.

 Nightcap: Hearthstone Lounge – End it in Disney California Adventure style, at the lounge in the Grand Californian.
 (Note: if you didn’t or won’t visit Trader Sam’s at the end of your day in Disneyland, go there instead.)
 The Grand Californian is a fitting place to end a day in Disney California Adventure, and Hearthstone Lounge has a great atmosphere.